kora-projects/kora-docs/mkdocs/docs/en/documentation/graalvm-native.md

+---
+description: "Explains Kora GraalVM Native Image notes and native build considerations for Kora applications.
+Use when working with GraalVM, native-image, reflection config, AOT, native build."
+agent:
+  use_when: "Use this file for Kora docs or implementation questions about Kora GraalVM Native Image notes and native build considerations for Kora applications; key triggers include GraalVM, native-image, reflection config, AOT, native build."
+---

 Kora creates its helper classes at compile time, does not use the Reflection API at runtime, does not use dynamic proxies,